katiestar99/ansible/docs/docsite/rst/user_guide/windows_usage.rst

       retries: 12
       delay: 10

 ..
-Note:: The modules used in the above example were updated/added in Ansible
+Note:: The modules used in the above example were updated/added in Assible
     version 2.5.

 Path Formatting for Windows